-PSAC has produced a number of videos that may be use to Locals and activists and we've gathered them in one place here at the website.
+PSAC has produced a number of videos that may be of use to Locals and activists and we’ve gathered them in one place here at the website.

 This video explains how the Public Service Alliance of Canada works.
 PSAC represents more than 170,000 workers in every province and territory in Canada and in locations around the world.
 Our members work for federal government departments and agencies, Crown Corporations, universities, casinos, community services agencies, Aboriginal communities, airports, and the security sector among others.